FAQ

 Currently, Arizona!
 I was raised in the East Valley of Phoenix, AZ.
 (No, I’m not Mormon.)
 I have a deep appreciation for the desert, and try to hike at least once a week in the winter.
 In the summers, I love driving north and spending time in Flagstaff, Pinetop, and Payson.

 I do indeed!
-I’ve been a flight attendant for about a decade now.
+I’ve been a flight attendant for over a decade now.
 I’ve worked with two major US airlines and have no intention of quitting.
-While I’ve scaled back my hours to write more often, I still try to fly about 6 days a month.
+While I’ve scaled back my hours to write more often, I still try to fly about 3 – 6 days a month.
 You may see me on your next Southwest flight!

 Yes!
 I earned my MFA in Popular Fiction Writing and Publishing from Emerson College in May 2023, and was selected as the School of the Arts commencement speaker.
 I have also completed graduate level coursework in Rhetoric, Writing, and Digital Media Studies with NAU.